 Decrease in physical activity from transportation modes can result in health complications, which may lead to adverse health conditions.
 The increase in walking and bicycling can increase the injuries and fatalities for pedestrians and bicyclists.
-Therefore, changes in the transportation system can be made to decrease the risk injuries, and deaths from crashes and they are further discussed.
+Therefore, changes in the transportation system can decrease the risk injuries, and deaths from crashes and they are further discussed.